mtiller/ModelicaBook/text/source/components/connectors/simple_domains.rst

 :ref:`connector-vars` (including the various qualifiers that can applied to them) later in this chapter.

-The interested reader may wish to jump ahead to see how we build on the connector definition to create electrical circuit components, the reader might want to jump ahead to the our discussion of :ref:`electrical-components`.
+The interested reader may wish to jump ahead to our discussion of :ref:`electrical-components` to see how we build on the connector definition to create electrical circuit components.

 Thermal
 -------